laurencelundblade/draft-ietf-cbor-cde/draft-ietf-cbor-cde.md

 The most common use is to distinguish between a signaling and quiet NaN in local calculations, but that has no applicability in CBOR.
 There is no standard for the contents of a NaN payload.

-CBOR allows NaN’s with payloads to be transmitted.
+CBOR allows NaNs with payloads to be transmitted.

 If a protocol design prohibits NaN payloads and is using preferred serialization then NaN must be encoded as a half-precision with the payload as 0, specifically F97E00.
 If a design prohibits payloads and preferred serialization is not used, then the single and double precisions NaNs, 0xFA7FC00000 and 0xFB7FF0000000000000 may also be used.